bossdga/detoxifier/README.md

 # detoxifier

+This app allows you to set up a blacklist of forbidden apps.

-This app has two fragments:
+It has two fragments:
 AppListFragment: This fragment is showing the list of installed apps.
 MainFragment: This fragment is showing the list of blacklisted apps.